Adaptive Project Management

 3) These constraints can be difficult to identify and manage since they shift and information (bad news) does not travel well to where the authority lies to make adjustments.

 By embracing the best of the Theory of Constraints (management science) and the Cynefin Framework (complexity science), we have assembled a ‘light touch’ approach.
-The process informs Project Managers and teams in near real-time where constraints are, how to address them, and monitors if the fixes are working.
+The process informs Project Managers and teams in near real-time where constraints are and monitors if the fixes are working.

 We do not require people to change their systems or structure for our intervention to work.
 We just enable them to make dramatically better decisions much faster.